ethereum-optimism/community-hub/src/docs/users/fees-in-optimistic-ethereum.md

 If we look at the `Transaction Action`, we see a deposit was made for roughly `212.35 SNX` to the Synthetix L2 Bridge.
 Although this field gives us an easy look at the gas cost, _**it's very important to remember that gas costs (i.e. transaction fees) are dependent on the changing gas price and gas used by the transaction!**_
 What this means is that you should really be mindful of the `Gas Price` in Gwei and the `Gas Used by Transaction` for your transactions.

-Next, if we look at the `Transaction Fee`, we can see that **this sender paid roughly `$78.42` for an SNX deposit to L2, a gas cost that you would expect for an L1 deposit.**
+Next, if we look at the `Transaction Fee`, we can see that **this sender paid roughly `$78.42` for an SNX deposit to L2, a gas cost that you would expect for a somewhat complex L1 transaction.**

 ### 💸 What is the main cost of a deposit?